djfm/ml-rust/README.md

 Optimization is made via stochastic gradient descent, using (self implemented) automatic differentiation for computing error gradients and parameter updates.

+## Upodates and pitfalls as I learn

+### Dropout

+I've added a 50% dropout (during training only obviously) and I'm quite please with the results:

+- testing accuracy is slightly lower- but being faster I can run many more epochs during training and sill remain under 20 minutes on my old 8- pseudocores desktop

+- on that same old hardware with dropout I gat 96% accujracy on the testinhg set on average an often abovt thsat.

+## Problems Identified

+### NaN's

+They're plmge :)

+Most of themresult from computing lage softtmaxes, even thoihj I'm using the so called [softmax trick](https://jamesmccaffrey.wordpress.com/2016/03/04/the-max-trick-when-computing-softmax/)

+My strategy currentlu when I can't figure out where the nans are coming from is to replace them with either very big or very small numbers if they're infinity; and if not, pick a value at random but that doesn' seem to work very well.

 # Testing

 **Warning**: Only tested on linux.